 viii) Taxation

-No Deferred Tax Assets are created in the books of the company as in the opinion of the management, they are not reasonably certain that there will be sufficient future income to recover such Deferred Tax Assets.
+- During the year, Deferred Tax Provision is created in the books of the company as in the opinion of the management, since, the operations have started, they are reasonably certain that there will be sufficient future income to recover Deferred Tax Assets.
+Deferred tax assets are recognised to the extent that it is regarded as probable that deductible temporary differences can be realised.
+The Company estimates deferred tax assets and liabilities based on current tax laws and rates and in certain cases, business plans, including management's expectations regarding

 ix) Leases: